 I know all about morphing your voice to please broader audiences, and the expense it has on your first audience.
 I can tell you that I know of perhaps less than a dozen people that have stuck with me through more than three of my creative tectonic shifts (let alone followed me from the beginning).

-As we grow our video operation in 2013 at +SiliconANGLE, we’re making a number of decisions about creativity, distribution and what we want to cover editorially that will likely increase our audience, with the goal of staying true to what made our core audience love us to begin with.
+As we grow our video operation in 2013 at +SiliconANGLE, we’re making a number of decisions about creativity, distribution, even considered a Vehicle Donation, and what we want to cover editorially that will likely increase our audience, with the goal of staying true to what made our core audience love us to begin with.

 It’s an interesting mental exercise, and one worth having no matter what creative endeavor you participate in.
 I recommend it.